nikcleju/fastpages/_posts/2021-12-20-BayesRuleExampleCovid.md

 $$\frac{P(D | V)}{P(D | NV)} = \frac{P(V|D)}{P(NV|D)} \cdot \frac{P(NV)}{P(V)} = \frac{\frac{P(V|D)}{P(NV|D)}} {\frac{P(V)}{P(NV)}}$$

-What we want is actually the ratio of $\frac{P(V|D)}{P(NV|D)}$ to $\frac{P(V)}{P(NV)}$, i.e. the ratio of vaccinated-to-not-vaccinated among the deceased compared to the same vaccinated-to-not-vaccinated ratio in the general population.
+What we want is actually the ratio of $\frac{P(V &#124; D)}{P(NV &#124; D)}$ to $\frac{P(V)}{P(NV)}$, i.e. the ratio of vaccinated-to-not-vaccinated among the deceased compared to the same vaccinated-to-not-vaccinated ratio in the general population.
 This makes sense, now that we see it, and we could have guessed it from the initial intution.
 However, one can easily be fooled by statistical data.
 It is great that the Bayes rule leads us nicely and rigorously to this result.